Cat Pose - Marjariasana

 Step 5

-Hold the cow pose and take long, deep breaths.
+Hold the cow pose and take slow, deep breaths.

 Step 6

-Follow this with a countermovement: As you exhale, drop your chin to your chest and arch your back up as much as you can, assuming the position of an angry cat.
+As you exhale, transition into the cat pose by dropping your chin towards your chest and arching your back upwards, mimicking the stance of an angry cat.

 Step 7